-Compassionately Seeking Workplace Psychological Injury Compensation In Massachusetts
+Workplace Psychological Injury Compensation Attorneys In Massachusetts

 Understanding Psychological Workplace Injuries

 Psychological injuries at work occur when a worker’s mental health suffers substantially due to a work-related event or continuous events.
 Psychological injuries are forms of legitimate and compensable injuries.
 Any worker, whether in the public or private sector, can qualify for compensation.
-These injuries can stand alone, separate from physical injuries, and are covered under workers’ compensation laws.
+These injuries can stand alone, separate from physical injuries and are covered under workers’ compensation laws.
 You can have a claim even if you have a preexisting mental health condition.
 Before you pursue a workers’ compensation claim for a psychological injury, it is crucial to have medical documentation from qualified professionals to substantiate your claim.
 Our experienced team understands the complexities involved and is here to guide you through the process.

 Burden Of Proof Requirements

 Psychological injury claims carry a different burden of proof compared to physical injuries.
 The predominant cause standard applies, meaning the work environment must be the main cause of the psychological injury.
-This is a higher standard than the but for causation required for physical injuries.
+This is a higher standard than the but-for causation test required for physical injuries.
 Proper documentation and expert testimony are essential to meet this standard.
 Our firm ensures that all necessary evidence is gathered to support your claim.

 Examples Of Valid Claims